Posts

 Ensuring Accessibility for All Residents

-Accessibility is a cornerstone of equitable transit funding, and Oakland has made significant strides in ensuring that its transportation system is inclusive for all residents, including those with disabilities, the elderly, and individuals with limited mobility.
-By prioritizing accessibility in both infrastructure and service design, the city has set a standard for how transit systems can serve diverse populations.
+Accessibility is a cornerstone of equitable transit funding.
+Oakland has made meaningful strides in ensuring its transportation system is inclusive for residents with disabilities, elderly residents, and individuals with limited mobility — though the work is unfinished.

-Additionally, Oakland has worked to improve the accessibility of its digital transit tools.
-Mobile applications and online platforms have been designed with accessibility in mind, featuring voice-activated navigation, screen reader compatibility, and adjustable text sizes.
-These features enable individuals with visual or motor impairments to use transit services more independently and confidently.
+Digital accessibility matters alongside physical accessibility.
+Mobile applications and online platforms designed with screen-reader compatibility, voice-activated navigation, and adjustable text sizes enable individuals with visual or motor impairments to use transit more independently.
+The work continues to be uneven across agencies and platforms, but the trajectory is positive.

 The Economic Benefits of Equitable Transit Funding